panva/openid-client/docs/functions/buildAuthorizationUrlWithJAR.md

 ▸ **buildAuthorizationUrlWithJAR**(`config`, `parameters`, `signingKey`, `options?`): [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<[`URL`](https://developer.mozilla.org/docs/Web/API/URL)\>

+Builds an authorization request URL using a JWT Secured Authorization Request (JAR).

 Returns a URL to redirect the user-agent to, in order to request authorization at the Authorization Server with a prior step of using [JAR](https://www.rfc-editor.org/rfc/rfc9101.html)